bioarpit1/Arpit-Mishra-Resume/README.md

 https://www.linkedin.com/in/arpit-mishra-phd-810941b/

-- An experienced hybrid biomedical scientist with a demonstrated history of working in a professional and academic setting for over 8 years.
+- An experienced hybrid biomedical scientist with a demonstrated history of working in a professional and academic setting for over eight years.
-- Currently, working on autoimmune disease associated non-coding variants for their possible target genes and underlying disease mechanism.
+- Currently, working on autoimmune diseases associated with non-coding variants for their possible target genes and underlying disease mechanism.
-- Prioritized regulatory variants by combining GWAS hits and epigenomic features such as enhancer marks, ATAC-Seq peaks.
+- Prioritized approx. Eight thousand five hundred autoimmune regulatory variants by combining GWAS hits and epigenomic features such as enhancer marks, ATAC-Seq peaks.
-- Identified possible target genes/genomic regions for 5600 autoimmune disease related enhancer variants using capture Hi-C in Th1, Th2 and Th17 cells.
+- Identified possible target genes/genomic regions for 5600 autoimmune disease-related enhancer variants using capture Hi-C in Th1, Th2, and Th17 cells.
-- Allelic activity for regulatory variants in disease relevant primary cell types such as Th1, Th2 and Th17 using allelic MPRA
+- Allelic activity for regulatory variants in disease-relevant primary cell types such as Th1, Th2, and Th17 using allelic MPRA
-- Validated MPRA hits and Capture Hi-C regulatory variant-target gene pairs using arrayed and pooled genome editing approaches in primary T cells and Jurkat T cells.
+- Validated MPRA hits and Capture Hi-C regulatory variant-target gene pairs using arrayed and pooled genome editing approach in primary T cells and Jurkat T cells.
-- Previously successfully completed projects in the areas ranging from protein engineering, Structure-functional studies, biophysics of small molecule-DNA interactions, protein purification and activity optimization for novel high fidelity CAS9 enzymes for genome editing, optimizing RNP approaches for genome editing, Off target CRISPR integration and on target analysis for Adenovirus mediated CRISPR edits.
+- Previously completed projects in areas ranging from protein engineering, Structure-functional studies, biophysics of small molecule-DNA interactions, genome editing, Off-target CRISPR integration, and target analysis Adenovirus-mediated CRISPR edits.

 - **Key Skills:**
-Benchwork: Functional genomics using ChIP seq, RNA-Seq, Sc RNA-Seq (droplet and combinatorial indexing based approach), Hi-C, Capture HiC, MPRA, STARR-Seq, CRISPR screens , On target off target library preparation, library sequencing using illumina platform (Next-seq 550)
+Benchwork: Functional genomics using ChIP seq, RNA-Seq, Sc RNA-Seq (droplet and combinatorial indexing based approach), Hi-C, Capture Hi-C, MPRA, STARR-Seq, CRISPR screens, On target off target library preparation, library sequencing using Illumina platform (Next-seq 550)
 - **Computational work:**
-NGS data analysis for RNA-Seq, Sc RNA-Seq, HI-C, Capture Hi-C, CRISPR off target on target analysis, and data visualization using Shell scripting, R and Python packages, version control with GIT, (https://github.com/bioarpit1)
+NGS data analysis for RNA-Seq, Sc RNA-Seq, HI-C, Capture Hi-C, CRISPR off-target on target analysis, and data visualization using Shell scripting, R and Python packages, version control with GIT, (https://github.com/bioarpit1)

 **Professional Experience (Recent)**